fboes/blogophon/docs/markdown.md

 Markdown
 ========

 All Blogophon articles are written in [Markdown](https://daringfireball.net/projects/markdown/syntax).
-At the beginning of each Markdown file you cann add a [YAML frontmatter](https://jekyllrb.com/docs/frontmatter/) section for meta information.
+At the beginning of each Markdown file you can add a [YAML frontmatter](https://jekyllrb.com/docs/frontmatter/) section for meta information.
 A typical Markdown document may look like this:

 ```markdown
 ---